One of the hallmarks of the Department of Family and Community Medicine is our dedication to community engagement.

 UA RISE Health and Wellness Center, home of Camp Wellness

 Promoting expanded knowledge, skills, health and wellness through a 9-week program for people with psychiatric and/or substance use disorders.
 Participants continue to receive community and peer support after completion.

-Sonoran University Center of Excellence in Developmental Disabilities Education, Research and Service (Sonoran UCEDD)
+Sonoran Center for Excellence in Disabilities

 Serving as a resource for people in the areas of education, research and service relative to the needs of people with developmental disabilities.